SteveLTN/https-portal/README.md

 ## Introduction

-Nginx-acme is a Docker container with Nginx installed, together with an ACME client to obtain free SSL certificates from [Let's Encrypt](https://letsencrypt.org) automatically.
+Nginx-ACME is a Docker container with Nginx installed, together with an ACME client to obtain free SSL certificates from [Let's Encrypt](https://letsencrypt.org) automatically.

 It:

 * obtains an SSL certificate for each of your subdomains from [Let's Encrypt](https://letsencrypt.org)
 * configures Nginx to use HTTPS
 * sets up a cron job that checks your certificates every week, and renew them if they will expire in 30 days

 This project includes a copy of the fantastic project [acme-tiny](https://github.com/diafygi/acme-tiny) by Daniel Roesler.
 Thank you Daniel!